-Wouldn’t it be nice if industries didn’t have to worry about OSHA, DOT or EPA rules, regulations or laws?
-Just think about it: less paperwork, fewer programs to administer, fewer bureaucrats meddling in a corporation’s business operations.
-In a perfect world of oilfield safety where mistakes never happened, this might be a great idea.
+Imagine if industries didn’t have to worry about OSHA, DOT or EPA rules, regulations, or laws.
+Companies would face less paperwork, fewer programs to administer, and fewer bureaucrats meddling in a corporation’s business operations.

-But those decisions have been made by someone for the oil & gas industry on drilling sites.
+However, even regulatory agencies will admit that real-world decisions aren’t always black and white.
 Since 1983, OSHA has issued exemptions to the oil & gas industry in their regulations concerning the control of hazardous energy – from Lockout-Tagout (LOTO) procedures and Benzene exposure to process safety management of highly hazardous chemicals and noise exposure rules.
-The EPA has issued exemptions to the Clean Air Act and Clean Water Act.
+The EPA has issued exemptions to their Clean Air Act and Clean Water Act.
 The DOT has issued exemptions to their regulations concerning oil & gas well service drivers and how they calculate on-duty hours.1

 At Valiant, service is driven by safety.